Skip to main content

 Prompt: "Add authentication to the API.

-Use JWT tokens with 24-hour expiry.
+Use JWT with 24-hour expiry.
+Add middleware to

+protect routes.
 Create login and register endpoints.

-Add tests for auth flows."
+Add tests for the auth flows."

-Cursor Composer will:
+Composer will:

 1. Create /middleware/auth.js with JWT validation

-2. Update /routes/*.js to use auth middleware
+2. Update /routes/*.js to use the middleware

 3. Create /controllers/authController.js

-4. Generate /tests/auth.test.js with comprehensive coverage
+4. Generate /tests/auth.test.js with coverage

-5. Update package.json with jsonwebtoken dependency
+5. Update package.json with the jsonwebtoken dependency

 Model Context Protocol

-Official MCP Servers:
+Common MCP Servers:

-* @anthropics/mcp-server-postgres: Direct database queries
+* @modelcontextprotocol/server-postgres: database queries

-* @anthropics/mcp-server-github: GitHub API integration
+* @modelcontextprotocol/server-github: GitHub API integration

-Building Custom MCP Servers
+Building a Custom MCP Server

 // custom-api-server.js

-const { McpServer } = require('@anthropics/mcp');
+import { McpServer } from '@modelcontextprotocol/sdk/server/mcp.js';

-const server = new McpServer({
+const server = new McpServer({ name: 'custom-api', version: '1.0.0' });

-name: 'query_users',
+'query_users',

-description: 'Query users from our API',
+'Query users from our internal API',

 }